Known Issues or Data Artifacts

 We strive for full transparency for any known data issues that may affect your analysis, not otherwise accounted for in monthly release notes.
 If you notice a problem that is not listed here, please send us your observations so we can investigate.

-|11/29/2021||There was an increase in the number devices in SafeGraph's Patterns panel starting roughly 11/16/2021, with the largest increases in WA state (+20%).
+|11/29/2021||There was an increase in the number devices in SafeGraph's Patterns panel starting 11/15/2021, with the largest increases in WA state (+20%).
 In the raw, non-normalized data, this appears as an increase in visitors.||We recommend applying panel normalization to account for the changes in panel size if your application is sensitive to visits during this time.||Not necessary since this is normal behavior.|

 |11/18/2021||A few parks in Seattle have highly anomalous visits in the July 2021 Backfill of Monthly and Weekly Patterns during a few historical weeks.||This was confirmed to be isolated to just a few POIs and not to be due to Geometry errors.
 See discussion in Community here.||No, and unlikely to be.
 Most likely the cause is a temporary sink of anonymized lat/long pings in these locations that slipped through QA.
 Our recommendation is to remove these outliers and impute the missing weeks.|

 |9/14/2021||A bug caused visits to large Golf Courses and Country Clubs (|

 Note that visitors were not affected, just visits.

 |The bug primarily affected "large" POIs, in this case POIs in the two categories over a certain square footage, although not all such POIs were impacted.||Visits and median dwell for these POIs were corrected for September 2021 data and onward.|